What Is It?

-Sometimes it is referred to as green therapy, bush therapy, adventure therapy and ecopsychology.
-It is not just about encouraging people to get outdoors for their physical health but also for mental health and societal health.
+Nature-based therapy increases personal health and well-being benefits, it referred to as bush therapy, adventure therapy and ecopsychology.
+It encourages people to get outdoors for their physical health, mental health and societal health.

 It commonly combines comprehensive therapeutic and ethical frameworks with elements of nature contact, small group work and healthy adventure that are often connected to or integrated within the landscapes of people’s lives.
 These interventions are typically individually chosen and tailored to the specific needs of individuals and groups.

 · Horticulture therapy

 Benefits Of Nature Therapy:

 · Personal development

 · Assists mental health e.g. anxiety